freerange/site/soups/weeknotes/week-825.snip.markdown

 ## Business development

-This was the main focus of the week as we continued to contact former clients, people in our network, look for advertised opportunities, etc. We've haven't had any luck yet, though.
+This was the main focus of the week as we continued to contact former clients, people in our network, look for advertised opportunities, etc. We haven't had any luck yet, though.
 [Drop us an email][contact-us] if you know about any projects we might be able to help with!

 ## Financial forecast